muratk3n/thirdwave/en/tweets/2019/week29.md

 ---

-.. meaning she totally botched it up as Merkel successor now she is being demoted upward, probably some1 else will become party head as the "new successor".

-My 2 cents?
-Make sure it isn't a Catholic next time.

-"Annegret Kramp-Karrenbauer, a close ally of German Chancellor Angela Merkel and head of her Christian Democrat party, will succeed Ursula von der Leyen as defence minister"

-*2019-7-17 9:30:37*

----

 Testing new superfood concoction; milk powder with iron and calcium, oats with dried fruits, dried kidney beans, all ground in a blender turned into powder.